nickk124/robust-outlier-rejection/docs/source/tutorials/singlevalue.rst

 This page gives a full tutorial for using RCR to detect and reject outliers within one-dimensional datasets.
-Although this page avoids unnecessary statistical technicalities (see the paper **ADD LINK HERE**), a more bare-bones example is given on the main page :ref:`index`.
+Although this page avoids unnecessary statistical technicalities (see :ref:`papers`), a more bare-bones example is given on the main page, :ref:`index`.

 To begin, consider some dataset of :math:`N` measurements, made up of 1) samples from some contaminant distribution (outliers) and 2) samples from some underlying "true" uncontaminated distribution.
-RCR has various outlier rejection techniques (**add link to them here**) that have each been chosen to work best for different shapes of these distributions.
-The table below explains this.
+RCR has various outlier rejection techniques that have each been chosen to work best for different shapes of these distributions.
+The table below illustrates this.

 .. _rejectiontechs: